xtech9/AltCoins/README.md

 ## market tiers

 1. major currencies with widespread worldwide use
-2. minor use, or restricted use
+2. minor use or restricted use
 3. laboratory
 4. suspected scam, virus, pump&dump